 Other glitter users report success with cotton balls, which they use to “herd” the glitter into a manageable pile and then, with breath held, they steer the pile off the edge and into an awaiting wastebasket below.
 (Also make sure the box fan is turned off and no one sneezes.)

 You can also purchase Glitter Clean-Up Cloth, an inexpensive product designed specifically to handle glitter messes on hard surfaces.
 The cloth has a tackiness that draws the tiny pieces of plastic and holds onto them.

 How to get glitter out of your hair

-If you don’t want to look like a rock star at your desk on Monday morning, you’ll need to get that glitter out of your hair.
-In the event that shampooing does not do the trick, try this: apply hair spray to paper toweling and with a mirror or help from a friend, dab the toweling.
+If you don’t want to look like a rock star at your desk job on Monday morning, you’ll need to get that glitter out of your hair.
+In the event that shampooing doesn’t do the trick, try this: apply hair spray to paper towel and with a mirror or help from a friend, dab wherever glitter is clinging to your hair.
 The hair spray will offer enough tackiness to lift the sparkle from your hair and scalp.

 How to clean glitter from rugs and carpeting

-Ha, ha!
 Vacuum all you want!
 Vacuum some more!
+We bet there will still be some glitter left behind.
 Then try this: it’s too simple.
-Dab the rug or carpet with wet paper toweling.
-Go figure.
+Dab the rug or carpet with wet paper towel.